 If you miss a regularly-scheduled midterm you must take the makeup for that midterm.
-Because of the small number of students taking this exam, a scaled, standardized exam is used.
-Because these exams are pre-scaled, they are not scaled again after grading.
-Makeup exams are scheduled at a time that does not conflict with classes of those students who missed the regularly scheduled midterm and had an approved excuse.1 After grading, makeup exams may be reviewed in the course coordinator's office but are not returned to the test taker because the same exams are used from semester to semester.
+Because of the small number of students taking this exam, a prescaled, standardized exam is used.
+Because these exams are prescaled, they are not scaled again after grading.
+Makeup exams are scheduled at a time that does not conflict with classes of those students who missed the regularly-scheduled midterm and had an approved excuses.
+After grading, makeup exams may be reviewed in the professor's office but are not returned to the test taker because the same exams are used from semester to semester.